-Updated January 2018: When you think of Nice and the South of France, you think of steamy, sunny days, and sprawls of sun loungers.
+Updated May 2018: When you think of Nice and the South of France, you think of steamy, sunny days, and sprawls of sun loungers.
 Then there are the ‘beautiful people’ dining al fresco sipping rose at one of the chic restaurants.
 The reality is, is that it can be scorching hot and chock-full of tourists during the summer.
-And while the South of France’s main tourist season extends from Easter into the late October, there is definitely plenty to do during the winter without worrying too much about the cold, unless you want to.
+And while the South of France’s main tourist season extends from Easter into the late October, there is definitely plenty of things to do in Nice in the winter without worrying too much about the cold, unless you want to.
 Here are my suggestions of 10 things to see and do in Nice this winter.

-The weather in the Nice is quite mild with winter highs between 13-15° C (55-60° F), and it’s a great time to wander around with plenty of unique things to see and do without fighting the crowds.
+The weather in the Nice is quite mild with winter highs between 13-15° C (55-60° F), and it’s a great time to wander around with plenty of unique things to see and do around the Cote d’Azur without fighting the crowds.
 You’ll often find it’s less expensive all around, so situate yourself in Nice and use that as your base.

 A great way to discover Nice and the Cote d’Azur is to get a Cote d’Azur City Pass to Marseille, Nice and Monaco.
 I will explain this below, but you can book it here.